lawpatch/au-ip_transfer/au-ip_transfer.md

 - design rights;
 - plant variety and plant breeder rights;
 - domain name registrations;
--confidential information, trade secrets, and know how;
+- confidential information, trade secrets, and know how;
 - any other intellectual property as defined in Article 2 of the Convention establishing the World Intellectual Property Organisation of July 1967;
 - any application for the registration of any of the above, and any rights to make such an application; and
 - any right to take action to enforce any of the above rights.